 The Palacio de Minería was where mining engineers trained in the 19th century.
 A neoclassical masterpiece, the palace was designed by Tolsá and built between 1797 and 1813.
 Today it houses a branch of the national university’s engineering department.
-Visits are by guided tour only.
+Visits are by 50-minute guided tour only.

 Since 1893 the palace has displayed four restored meteorites that struck northern Mexico 50,000 years ago, one weighing more than 14 tons.
 There's also a small museum on Tolsá’s life and work.